Keeping young people safe online

 First National Survey of Drugs on Social Media

-The fusion of digital and physical spaces yielded by augmented reality (AR) and location-based games (LBGs) have created hybrid spaces where in-game features have repercussions in the physical world.
-As a side project to my PhD, I am carrying out research to understand how specific features in such games could be maliciously exploited, and how we can prevent this and make online gaming spaces safer for users,.
+The fusion of digital and physical spaces yielded by augmented reality (AR) and location-based games (LBGs) has created hybrid spaces where in-game features have repercussions in the physical world.
+I am carrying out research to understand how specific features in such games could be maliciously exploited and how we can prevent this and make online gaming spaces safer for users.